petmac/petmac.github.io/content/posts/pce-quant-2/index.md

 ## Background colour

-I then noticied in the Mesen tile map debugger, that many of my tiles included a colour that was not in the palette for that tile.
+I then noticed in the Mesen tile map debugger, that many of my tiles included a colour that was not in the palette for that tile.
 For example:

 ![Mesen showing incorrect colours](mesen-wrong-colours.png)